vijay03/cs380d-s20/README.md

   groups of 2--4 for both projects.</p>

 <p>The first project will involve building a distributed banking system
 supporting a global snapshot.
-More details are included in [project 1](https://github.com/vijay03/cs380d-s20/blob/master/projects/project1.pdf). </p>
+More details are included in <a href="https://github.com/vijay03/cs380d-s20/blob/master/projects/project1.pdf">project #1</a>. </p>

 <p>The second project is an open-ended research project.
 The team will
 need to extend an existing research project or come up with a new